TW-GHC18-Booth/infrastructure-as-code/README.md

    ```
    $ make test
    ```
-   ** Hint: You might need to find a command to start the container first. **
+   *Hint: You might need to find a command to start the container for the first test to pass.*
 1. There are two sets of tests under the `profile` directory.
     * The `container` tests check to make sure the application container has started.